EXPLAINER-Impeaching a U.S. president: how the process works | Devdiscourse

 The House has 235 Democrats, 199 Republicans, and one independent.
 As a result, the Democrats could impeach Trump with no Republican support.

 In 1998, when Republicans had a House majority, the chamber voted largely along party lines to impeach President Bill Clinton, a Democrat.
-Two and a half months passed between the House voting to move forward with impeachment proceedings against Clinton and his impeachment.
 The Senate now has 53 Republicans, 45 Democrats and two independents who usually vote with the Democrats.
 Conviction and removal of a president would require 67 votes.
 So, for Trump to be removed from office via impeachment, at least 20 Republicans and all the Democrats and independents would have to vote against him.

 The Republican majority in the Senate could vote to immediately dismiss the charges against Trump without considering evidence.
 No president has ever been removed as a direct result of impeachment.
 One, President Richard Nixon, resigned in 1974 before he could be impeached.
 Two, Presidents Andrew Johnson in 1868 and Clinton, were impeached by the House, but not convicted by the Senate.